Food Photographer. Baked Goods. Baba Budan.

 Location, location, location… to borrow a phrase.
 Sorry this is a bit of a gripe with us in the studio having fallen foul of the ‘local’ thing – and some people’s idea of local is really next door!
 So the rant begins…

-Although Baba Budan are based in Edinburgh, we shot this commission for our retail client in our Inverness food photography studio.
+Although Baba Budan are based in Edinburgh, we shot this commission for our retail client in our Inverness food photographer.
 It has an extensive prop cupboard and a very large range of backgrounds.
 Why Inverness?
 We’re based there and surprising to most, offers excellent travel routes to all the major cities in Scotland and yes, without the huge business rate costs!
 So our retail client, hired a studio in Inverness, although they were based in Edinburgh.
 Simple…?

 But an important point is this ‘geography’…